Collapse transition of a Lennard Jones polymer: Results and Discussion

 and consequently

 where $\kappa=\frac{413}{212}+\pi^2\frac{85}{242}\approx 6.88$ is a numerical constant.
-In Fig.~\ref{fig:r_at_theta} we attempt to fit these relations to $\langle r_{\rm ee}^2 \rangle/N$ and $6\langle r_{\rm gyr}^2 \rangle/N$ for $(\ln N)^{-1}<0.2$, i.e., for $N>148$.
+In Fig.~\ref{fig:r_at_theta} we attempt to fit these relations to $\langle r_{\rm ee}^2 \rangle/6N$ and $\langle r_{\rm gyr}^2 \rangle/N$ for $(\ln N)^{-1}<0.2$, i.e., for $N>148$.
 We included a term $\propto(\ln N)^{-2}$.
-If we set $N_0\approx1$ the individual fits achieve rather good agreement with the data albeit not within error-bars.
+If we set $N_0\approx1$ the individual fits achieve rather good agreement with the data albeit not within error bars.
 Besides, the respective estimates for $R_0$ differ by about $0.5\%$: $R_0^e\approx0.402$ vs $R_0^g\approx0.404$.
 Although our data is comparatively precise we are still unable to verify or reject the predictions.
-We can at least note that our results are not in conflict with theory and we find no reason to doubt that data for larger chains would follow eqs. (\ref{eq:re},\ref{eq:rg}) more closely converging to the same limit $R_0$.
-In Fig.~\ref{fig:ratio} we show the ratio $\langle r_{\rm ee}^2\rangle/\langle r_{\rm gyr}^2\rangle$ together with the prediction as a function of $(\ln N)^{-1}$.
+We can at least note that our results are not in conflict with theory and we find no reason to doubt that data for larger chains would follow eqs. (\ref{eq:re}, \ref{eq:rg}) more closely converging to the same limit $R_0$.
+In Fig.~\ref{fig:ratio} we show the ratio $\langle r_{\rm ee}^2\rangle/\langle r_{\rm gyr}^2\rangle$ together with the prediction (\ref{eq:ratio}) as a function of $\ln N$.
 For the latter the argument should actually be $N/N_0$ instead of $N$ with an unknown constant $N_0$ leading to a horizontal shift of the curve.
 Regardless of this issue, the statistical errors are too large and the sizes still too small to draw definite conclusion.
+It is clear that asymptotic behavior can only be observed for long chains and our data shows that for this model precise data with at least $N>10000$ is needed.
 We show data for both $\Theta_l$ and $\Theta_p$ to illustrate that the uncertainty about the true value of $\Theta$ plays a very minor role when it comes to the agreement or disagreement with theoretical predictions.

 For the temperature derivative of the squared radius of gyration and end-to-end distance the calculations of Duplantier \cite{Duplantier_JCP} predict

 and

 for long chains.
 We took derivatives of quadratic polynomials fitted to the canonical averages at temperatures close to the $\Theta$-temperature: $|\Theta-T|\le0.02$.
 Using linear polynomials instead produced almost identical results which suggests that this procedure is valid.
 In Fig.~\ref{fig:r2_deriv_at_theta} we display the derivatives of the logarithmic averages along with the rescaled difference